cedricmoorejr/quantsumore/README.md

 # Using the `quantsumore` API Clients
+*(**All examples assume you have set your API key as shown above!** The key must be set globally or passed directly to each function.)*
 ## Cryptocurrency Data

 The `crypto` API client allows users to easily fetch both real-time and historical cryptocurrency market data.